- Fideres’s research on PCR test prices has been featured in The Guardian.

 The Advertising Standards Agency is now investigating, after receiving complaints from consumers about “inconsistent pricing”.

-Paul joined Fideres in 2019 after completing a BSc. in Economic History at the London School of Economics and Political Science.
-His dissertation explored the impact of immigration on US wage growth during the Age of Mass Migration (1860-1920).
-At LSE, Paul was also a Trustee of the Student Union and President of the Music Society, having previously performed with two national choirs in the US.
-At Fideres, Paul’s work primarily focuses on cases of financial antitrust, financial benchmark manipulation, and financial market manipulation litigation, particularly regarding Foreign Exchange and Bond Market manipulation.
+Paul joined Fideres after completing a BSc in Economic History at the London School of Economics and Political Science.
+At LSE, Paul was a Trustee of the Student Union and President of the Music Society, having previously performed with two national choirs in the US.
+At Fideres, Paul leads our discrimination practice, analysing cases of algorithmic and indirect discrimination, in addition to his work in the Competition team, where he is a project manager.
+On the Competition team, Pauls’ work spans financial markets, with his research on bond market manipulation published by the ABA, digital markets, and industrial organisation.